What is the genetic carrier screening test?

-Even if we do not have a family history or any symptoms pointing to one, we are all at risk of giving birth to a child with a genetic disease.
-The parents’ genes determine the chances that their child has of inheriting or suffering from a genetic disease.
-Genetic testing is a precise and powerful tool used to determine the possibility of being a carrier up to 800 genetic disorders.
-This type of genetic testing is based on the recommendations made by professional medical organisations, leaders in healthcare and scientists.
+Even if we do not have a family history or any symptoms indicating a genetic illness, we are all at risk of giving birth to a child with a genetic condition.
+The parents’ genes determine the child’s risk of inheriting or being affected by a genetic condition.

+The genetic carrier screening is a precise and powerful test used to determine the likelihood of being a carrier of mutations on genes that are responsible for up to 800 genetic disorders.
+This type of genetic testing is based on the recommendations of professional medical organisations, leaders in healthcare and scientists.

 What is a gene?

-What is a carrier?
+What happens if you’re a carrier?